Bimastos rubidus: Reproduction

 While the worms themselves are sensitive to cold temperatures, the cocoons are very cold-hardy.
-They can stay viable over the winter in temperatures below −40 °C. In an experiment, 50% of a sample of cocoons kept at the temperature of liquid nitrogen (−196 °C) for 24 hours still had viable embryos.
+Those of the B. r. tenuis form can stay viable over the winter in temperatures below -40 C. In an experiment, 50% of a sample of cocoons kept in liquid nitrogen at a temperature of -196 C for 24 hours still had viable embryos.
 Their ability to survive such cold comes from their very low water content and the presence of cryoprotectant compounds such as sorbitol.
 In cold climates the adults die off and the cocoons overwinter, a new generation emerging when temperatures rise.